Level 6

 Why study this degree at University Centre South Essex?

-The programme has a commitment to work-related learning in the form of work experience, live projects, competitions, vocational projects and placements within the specialist area of Digital Animation.
+The programme has a commitment to work-related learning in the form of work experience, live projects, competitions, vocational projects and placements within the specialist area of animation.
 There also exists the opportunity to collaborate with other programmes within the College, which will allow you to develop a range of generic skills ready for employment.

 Entry Requirements